-SHAPING A LIVEABLE PLACE Table A.15 LP14 - TALL BUILDINGS Reasons for Alternatives Considered Whilst performing crucial roles for the operational needs of the city, it is important to consider the visual impact that taller buildings can have on the key historic vistas and skylines, and to ensure that they do not have a negative impact on historic and significant environments.
-Option 1 Option 2 Option 3 Options Continue Maximum/Minimum Height Guidance Specific Tall Buildings Policy No policy on Tall Buildings Summary Continues the existing BMAP approach of providing minimum and maximum height guidelines in relation to character areas and/or as key requirements for individual sites, with limited identification of sites for tall buildings within specific character areas A criteria based Tall Building Policy to identify sites where taller buildings may be acceptable.
+SHAPING A LIVEABLE PLACE Table A.15 LP14 - TALL BUILDINGS Reasons for Alternatives Considered ional needs of the city, it is important to consider the ure that they do not have a negative impact on histo Options Option 1 Continue Maximum/Minimum Height Guidance Option 2 Specific Tall Buildings Policy Option 3 No policy on Tall Buildings Summary Continues the existing BMAP approach of providing minimum and maximum height guidelines in relation to character areas and/or as key requirements for individual sites, with limited identification of sites for tall buildings within specific character areas A criteria based Tall Building Policy to identify sites where taller buildings may be acceptable.
 This would integrate with broader design policy objectives for the creation of a more coherent urban form, contributing to public spaces and appropriate enclosure patterns for key streets, whilst considering potential impact on heritage assets such as listed buildings, conservation areas and key city views, including views into and out of city centre.
 No specific policies in relation to tall buildings, allowing the identification of sites for buildings taller than their surroundings and appropriate heights to be dealt with on a case-by-case basis under general design policies of Design Statements.
-Social Effects No significant effects No significant effects No significant effects Economic Effects No significant effects No significant effects No significant effects Environmental Effects No significant effects Significant positive effect: The built and historic environment, supporting integrated transport and sustainable travel and supporting a low carbon economy.
-No significant effects Reasons for Selecting Preferred Option Option 2 mitigates a number of minor negative effects associated with Options 1 and 3 and would allow sites to be identified where tall be acceptable, subject to a specified range of criteria and the positive contribution they make to the city.
-Timescale of Impact Environmental: The effects are likely to be re ealised over the medium (built environment) to long t term (e.g. low carbon economy) Mitigation or enhancement No mitigation measures or enhancements ha ve been identified.
+Social Effects No significant effects No significant effects No significant effects Economic Effects No significant effects o significant effects No significant effects Environmental Effects No significant effects Significant positive effect: The built and historic environment, supporting integrated transport and sustainable travel and supporting a low carbon economy.
+No significant effects Reasons for Selecting Preferred Option ve effects associated with Options 1 and 3 and would of criteria and the positive contribution they make to d allow sites to be identified where tall buildings may be the city.
+Timescale of Impact Environmental: The effects are likely to be re ealised over the medium (built environment) to long term (e.g. low carbon economy) Mitigation or enhancement No mitigation measures or enhancements ha eve been identified.